Germany’s fiscal plan could significantly affect euro area growth, inflation, and monetary policy

 Asset class return outlooks

-Vanguard’s 10-year annualized outlooks for broad asset class returns are unchanged since the December 2024 economic and market update.
-The probabilistic return assumptions depend on market conditions upon the running of the VCMM and can change with each running over time.
+Vanguard’s 10-year annualized outlooks for broad asset class returns are unchanged since the February 2025 economic and market update.
+The probabilistic return assumptions depend on market conditions upon the running of the Vanguard Capital Markets Model® (VCMM) and can change with each running over time.

 Our 10-year annualized nominal return projections, expressed for local investors in local currencies, are as follows.
 The figures are based on a 2-point range around the 50th percentile of the distribution of return outcomes for equities and a 1-point range around the 50th percentile for fixed income.
 Numbers in parentheses reflect median volatility.